russelsantos19/100-days-of-code/r1-log.md

 ### R1D19
 Today I began the side menu of my website and I'll try to finish it tomorrow.
 I'll try to finish this project website before the end of this challenge.
 I really learn a lot not just by watching, not by reading, but by coding.

+### R1D20
+Today, my pull request was approved by my mentor.
+I also code the side menu for my website and it's almost finished.
+I learn something, especially about vue.js class and style binding.